 9th.: In the Spur of the Moment

-Nehemiah gives us an example of a short, straight to the point prayer.
+Nehemiah gives an example of a short, straight to the point prayer.

-While at work (Nehemiah chap 2), Nehemiah’s boss, the king of Medo-Persia, saw Nehemiah’s sorrowful face.
+Then, while at work (Nehemiah chap 2), Nehemiah’s boss, the king of Medo-Persia, saw Nehemiah with a sad face.

 So I prayed to the God of heaven. …” (Neh.
 2:2d-4).